Text by Tony Cho

-While the term ‘terraforming’ is usually reserved for the extraterrestrial, Benjamin Bratton, the director of Strelka Institute and author of the New Normal presents a manifesto for his new programme under the name Terraforming.
+While the term ‘terraforming’ is usually reserved for the extraterrestrial, Benjamin Bratton, the director of Strelka Institute and author of The New Normal, presents a manifesto for his new programme under the name Terraforming.
 In this manifesto, Bratton lays out a vision for building a future capable of sustaining Earth-like life, in a time where most futures are only envisioned to avoid.
 This manifesto comes at a very opportune point in time where the effects of human impact on the Earth cannot be overstated.
-At this critical juncture, Bratton makes a compelling philosophical argument for the type of critical lense people should adopt about the future.
+At this critical juncture, Bratton makes a compelling philosophical argument for the type of critical lens people should adopt about the future.

 For Bratton, the prosthetization of state and governance is simply the only way to move away from an anthropogenic and human-centred existence.
-It is not people, but computers who will be crucial in adjudicating the viability of our ecosystem, human and non-human.
-After all, it is through data that people are now able to understand the extent of the climate crisis and it is through the outsizing of technology that such data could be made available.
+It is not people but computers who will be crucial in adjudicating the viability of our ecosystem, human and non-human.
+After all, it is through data that people are now able to understand the extent of the climate crisis, and it is through the outsizing of technology that such data could be made available.

 In many cases, this is the most rational answer.
-For example, the planetary support of nuclear energy over fossil fuels, or the idea of planetary surveillance of data to watch for environmental factors.
-However by concluding that technological shifts are the only catalyst required would be to sell the other factors involved in massive change very short.
-For example in the case of nuclear support, where to store nuclear waste is not a simple issue of overrun nimbyism, but a much more serious question of what new sets of behaviours must be adopted to live with nuclear waste.
-Aside from the scientific facts, the very idea of how much nuclear power should be made and how it should be regulated is not necessarily technological concerns, but ones that concern politics and economy.
+For example, the planetary support of nuclear energy over fossil fuels or the idea of planetary surveillance of data to watch for environmental factors.
+However, concluding that technological shifts are the only catalyst required would be to sell the other factors involved in massive change very shortly.
+For example, in the case of nuclear support, where to store nuclear waste is not a simple issue of overrun nimbyism but a much more serious question of what new sets of behaviours must be adopted to live with nuclear waste.
+Aside from the scientific facts, the very idea of how much nuclear power should be made and how it should be regulated is not necessarily technological concerns, but one that concern politics and the economy.